Jake Peetz

-Jake Peetz is an American football coach who is the pass game coordinator for the Seattle Seahawks of the National Football League (NFL).
+Jake Peetz (born April 5, 1985) is an American professional football coach who is the Pass Game Coordinator and Quarterbacks Coach for the Seattle Seahawks of the National Football League (NFL).
 He previously served as an assistant coach for the Los Angeles Rams, Carolina Panthers, Oakland Raiders, Washington Redskins and Jacksonville Jaguars.
 He also coached collegiately at Alabama and at LSU where he was offensive coordinator.
 Peetz has worked for three head coaches twice in his career: Nick Saban (Alabama), Sean McVay (Washington Redskins & Los Angeles Rams), and Jack Del Rio (Jacksonville Jaguars & Oakland Raiders).

+Early life

+A native of O'Neill, Nebraska, Peetz attended St. Mary's High School, where he played tight end, cornerback, defensive end and long snapper.
+Peetz then attended the University of Nebraska–Lincoln, where he played defensive back and long snapper at Nebraska from 2003 to 2005.
+While at Nebraska, he was twice named to the Brook Berringer Citizenship Team for his extensive community outreach work.
+He graduated from Nebraska in exercise science in December of 2005.

 Coaching career

 Early career

 Peetz spent time with coaching on both sides of the ball at UCLA, then moved to the Jacksonville Jaguars, working in both the scouting and coaching sides.
-He then went to his first tour at the University of Alabama working with the Quarterbacks, then moved to the Washington Redskins where he first worked with his current employer Sean McVay.
+He then went to his first tour at the University of Alabama working with the Quarterbacks, then moved to the Washington Redskins where he first worked with his former employer Sean McVay.
 He would rejoin his former head coach in Jacksonville, Jack Del Rio, with the Oakland Raiders in 2015.